brawer/wikidata-qsdump/README.md

 # Experiment: New Format for Wikidata Dumps?

-This is an experiment for a simpler, smaller and much faster (to decompress) data format for [Wikidata dumps](https://www.wikidata.org/wiki/Wikidata:Database_download).
+This is an experiment for a simpler, smaller and faster (to decompress) data format for [Wikidata dumps](https://www.wikidata.org/wiki/Wikidata:Database_download).

 | Format      |     Size¹ | Tool   | Decompression time² |